-- 8.4 Employees entitled to sick leave who have exhausted their sick leave accrual may use accrued vacation. - 8.5 Eight (8), ten (10) or ten point six (10.6) hours sick leave will be charged for each working day off duty, in accordance with the employees scheduled work hours for that day. - 8.6 Time off for medical purposes shall be charged against sick leave for actual time used only. - 8.7 Any employee who has reached their maximum accrual of one thousand forty

-(1040) sick leave hours and has not used any sick leave during the previous twelve (12) consecutive calendar months, shall be eligible to cash out at straight time, thirty-three percent (33%) of all hours that would have been accrued over the maximum allowed.
+- 8.4 Employees entitled to sick leave who have exhausted their sick leave accrual may use accrued vacation. - 8.5 Eight (8), ten (10) or ten point six (10.6) hours sick leave will be charged for each working day off duty, in accordance with the employees scheduled work hours for that day. - 8.6 Time off for medical purposes shall be charged against sick leave for actual time used only. - 8.7 Any employee who has reached their maximum accrual of one thousand forty (1040) sick leave hours shall be eligible to cash out at straight time, thirtythree percent (33%) of all hours that would have been accrued over the maximum allowed.